ranaur/3d-christmasstarbox/README.md

 A 3D-printable Christmas star tree topper that doubles as a small box.
-Designed in [OpenSCAD](https://openscad.org/) — fully parametric, all dimensions can be tweaked at the top of `star_box.scad`.
+Designed in [OpenSCAD](https://openscad.org/) — fully parametric, all dimensions can be tweaked at the top of `star_box_*.scad`.

+There are 4 versions: Flat vs. Pyramid; and Middle vs. Default

+* Flat the box has a flat front.
+The Pyramid pyramid version each star point has a pyramidal profile.
+* The regular version has the base for inserting one of the star's points.
+The middle version has a shaft between two star points to fit the base.

 ## Parts